cralo31/dermoST/README.md

 # dermoST
-Code and Dataset for the manuscript "Dermoscopic Image Classification with Neural Style Transfer"
+Code and Dataset for the manuscript "Dermoscopic Image Classification with Neural Style Transfer" published in the Journal of Computational and Graphical Statistics (https://www.tandfonline.com/doi/full/10.1080/10618600.2022.2061496).

 # Summary
 The dermoscopic images considered in the paper "Dermoscopic Image Classification with Neural Style Transfer" are available for public download through the ISIC database (https://www.isic-archive.com/#!/topWithHeader/wideContentTop/main).